SquadFM/Squad-Field-Manual/README.md

 Before you join a server as a new player
 - please check out at least the chapters [Before Joining A Game](#before-joining-a-game) and [Rifleman](#rifleman),
 - practice on Jensen's Range and the linked Steam Workshop maps,
-- take a look at various new player guides on YouTube (links below in the "YouTube Channels" chapter).
+- take a look at various new player guides on YouTube (links below in the [YouTube Channels](#youtube-channels) chapter).
 - This game has its own language.
-Take a look at the "Abbreviations/Lingo" chapter if you don't know a term.
+Take a look at the [Abbreviations, Lingo](#abbreviations-lingo) chapter if you don't know what a term means.

 ************************************************************************